iboutsikas/iboutsikas.github.io/apps/hugo-site/content/projects/raytracing-viz/index.md

 ---
-title: "Raytracing Visualizer"
+title: 'Raytracing Visualizer'
-caption: "A raytracing educational tool"
+description: 'A raytracing educational tool'
-description: "An educational project I use when talking about raytracing in UMBC's CMSC 435."
+lead: "An educational project I use when talking about raytracing in UMBC's CMSC 435."
 date: 2022-10-11
 links:
   - title: Repository